erizomovil/TareaLND/readme.md

 ## Acknowlegment

-  - Tiburcio por enseñarme xml
+  - Tiburcio for teaching me XML
-  - Inspiracion del tema a ancor y sergio
+  - Inspiration for the elected theme to ancor and sergio